-Western New York has a surplus of dedicated bike paths meant to keep you safe and off the road.
+Western New York has a surplus of dedicated bike paths meant to keep you safe on and off the road.
 Below are six awesome bike rides built for every level of rider, arranged from shortest to longest.

 Once you’ve filled up, saddle up your cycles and witness the splendor of Buffalo’s emerging waterfront.
-Start by going north on Fuhrmann Boulevard, eventually veering off to the left through a guided maze of new trails.
+Start by going north on Fuhrmann Boulevard, eventually veering off to the left through a guided maze of nature trails.
 Spend a little time exploring the Greenway Nature Trail and areas around Wilkenson Point, then circle around to the Times Beach Nature Preserve before heading back.

-Follow the River to the Falls
+2. Follow the River to the Falls

 Perhaps the most scenic ride on the list commences by parking your car at Devil’s Hole Park in Niagara Falls.
 Follow the Robert Moses Parkway and ride past DeVeaux Woods Park to see the Niagara Whirlpool in action.
 Continue alongside the Whirlpool Rapids, eventually reaching the city.
 Once inside, the city is yours to discover.

-Solitude in the Suburbs
+3. Solitude in the Suburbs

 Travel back and unwind at the Clarence Center Coffee Co. and Café at the corner of Goodrich and Clarence Center.
 Don’t let the name fool you, they have a lot more to offer than coffee.
 Stop in for Happy Hour on Fridays and Saturdays and enjoy live, local music.
 Sample the Chipotle Pesto and Bacon Flatbread, or their Loaded Grilled Cheese Sandwich.